Can we make it seven games unbeaten as we travel to in form Salford?

 Gary Bowyer’s first taste in management came when he took over as caretaker manager of Blackburn Rovers in 2012.
 A few months later he became caretaker manager again after Michael Appleton’s sacking and got the job until the end of the season and got the permanent manager until the end of the season.
 He was sacked in 2015 and went on to manage Blackpool and Bradford before joining Salford.

 Ashley Eastham began his youth career at Blackpool where he made just one professional appearance, going out on loan to Hyde United, Cheltenham Town, Carlisle United, Bury, Fleetwood Town and Notts County.
 He signed permanently for Rochdale in 2013 and then Fleetwood in 2016 before joining Salford in 2020.

-The centre-half has made 25 appearances in all competitions this season scoring two goals.
+The centre-half has made 31 appearances in all competitions this season scoring two goals.
 The goals came against Northampton Town and Walsall.
-Eastham has played a key role in defence being a part of 11 clean sheets.
+Eastham has been injured since early February in a match away to Sutton United.

-The Ammies’ top scorer is Brandon Thomas-Asante with eight goals in all competitions.
-Six in the league and two in the Papa John’s Trophy.
-His most notable game was in the trophy where he scored twice against Leeds U21.
-He will be unavailable for the game due to being shown a straight red card in Salford’s last match.
+The Ammies’ top scorer is Brandon Thomas-Asante with 12 goals in all competitions.
+10 in the league and two in the Papa John’s Trophy.
+His most notable game was at home to Scunthorpe when he scored a hat-trick in a 5-1 win for Salford.

 Last time out and recent form

 In their last five games, Salford have won four and drawn one.
 The draw came away to Rochdale but they were victorious over Scunthorpe United, Walsall and Crawley Town.
 Last Saturday they travelled to Hartlepool.

 Corrie Ndaba opened the scoring for the Ammies on 19 minutes before Jason Lowe doubled the lead nine minutes later.
 A quiet second half but Salford could not care less as they stretched their winning run to four games.